kushmilan/Flipkart-Scrapper/README.md

 # Flipkart-Scrapper
-Scrape details about products from the website
+Scrape details about products from the website.